cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/index.html.md

   <pre class='warning'>
   **WARNING**:  About production use - Currently on AWS we have to use BOSH DNS which requres a single VM implementation of PostgreSQL.
   This leaves us with a not very fault tolerant DNS situation.
 Without a reliable DNS situation you'll need to use static IP's for communicating between internal VM's.
 That situation is not detailed here as the scope of this document is to get you up and running as quickly as is currently possible
   </pre>

-In order to setup and deploy a full BOSH release there are 9 major steps:
+In order to setup and deploy a full CF release via BOSH there are 9 major steps:

 Review the [Glossary](/docs/running/deploying-cf/aws-ec2/glossary.html) for any unfamiliar terms